galawaydude/data-place/100 operating-systems/Process Management.md

 2) Burst Time (Service time): This is the total amount of CPU time a process needs to complete its execution, this represents the duration the process needs to be in the running state
 > in such questions, only the above information is given, along with the process ids, the below stuff, we have to find.
 3) Completion Time: This is the specific point in time when a process completes its execution.
-4) Turn Around Time (TAT): This is the total time a process spends in the system, from its arrival to its execution.
+4) Turn Around Time (TAT): This is the total time a process spends in the system, from its arrival to its execution. ==TAT = CT - AT==
+5) Waiting Time: This is the total amoutn of time a process spendds in the ready queue